SFDO-Tooling/CumulusCI/docs/cumulusci_flow.rst

 Auto-Merging Main to Feature Branches
 =======================================

-One of the bigger differences between CumulusCI Flow and Github Flow or git-flow is that we automate the merging of main commits into all open feature branches the initial main build passes.
+One of the bigger differences between CumulusCI Flow and Github Flow or git-flow is that we automate the merging of commits to a projects main branch into all open feature branches.
 This auto-merge does a lot for us:

-* Ensures feature branches always track with main
+* Ensures feature branches are in sync with the  main branch.
 * Re-tests each feature branch with any changes to main since the merge generates a new commit
 * Eliminates merge conflicts when merging a Pull Request to main